Apollo

 Determined to cover all the scenic spots listed in this guide?
 You’re going to need a month or two.

-But if you’re content with covering small sections, you can enjoy an extraordinary adventure in just five days.
+But if you’re happy covering small sections, you can enjoy an extraordinary adventure in just five days.
 Here’s a sample South East Queensland-Northern NSW itinerary:

-Spend a day sussing out Brisbane’s top sites, then overnight at the Plunkett Green at Tamborine farm stay.
-Wake up among curious barnyard creatures, then smash out a soul-soothing waterfall hike (Curtain Falls is our top pick) before hitting a high-altitude winery (try Witches Falls) for lunch.
-Cruise to Lamington National Park for a ridgeline walk, then settle at O’Reilly’s Campground.
+Spend a day checking out Brisbane’s top sites, then overnight at the Plunkett Green at Tamborine farm stay.
+Wake up among curious barnyard creatures, then tackle a soul-soothing waterfall walk (Curtis Falls is our top pick) before hitting a high-altitude winery (try Witches Falls) for lunch.
+Head to Lamington National Park for a ridgeline walk, then settle in at O’Reilly’s Campground.

 Double back towards NSW, stopping off at the Natural Bridge and your choice of other Springbrook National Park wonders.
-Mosey over to Mt Warning Rainforest Park and spark up a campfire.
-Get up early to see the sunrise hit Mt Wollumbin—the first place in Australia to catch the sun’s rays.
+Mosey over to Mt Warning Rainforest Park and light a campfire.
+Get up early to catch sunrise views of Wollumbin (Mount Warning) from nearby lookouts (the Wollumbin summit track is closed).

-Swing by Nimbin to relive the hippy era and pop into Nightcap National Park to admire Protestors Falls.
-Cruise towards the coast and spend the evening in the boho haven of Byron Bay or its laidback brother, Brunswick Heads.
+Swing by Nimbin to relive the hippie era and pop into Nightcap National Park to admire Protestors Falls.
+Head towards the coast and spend the evening in the boho haven of Byron Bay or its laid-back sibling, Brunswick Heads.
 Return to Brisbane via the coastal route, stopping for lunch in Pottsville or Kingscliff.

 A similar timeframe could see you bouncing between stunning Sunshine Coast surf beaches and its fertile hinterlands.
 Tack on a few extra days if you want to include the dreamy town of Seventeen Seventy.